Tonywuhk/realai.org/labs/openai-publications.md

 ---
 # OpenAI Publications

-A list of papers where at least one coauthor is affiliated with OpenAI, in reverse chronological order:
+A list of papers published before the end of June 2017, where at least one coauthor is affiliated with OpenAI, in reverse chronological order:

 ## 2017